jcolag/entropy-arbitrage/2020-02-27-trek-girls.md

  >
  > **KORBY**: They must be strongly infiltrated into society before the android existence is revealed.
 I want no wave of hysteria to destroy what is good and right.
 You with me, Captain?

 The progression, here, is interesting.
-Korby starts out by, more or less, pitching the quasi-religious idea of ["mind uploads"](https://en.wikipedia.org/wiki/Mind_uploading) making humans immortal.
+Korby starts out by, more or less, pitching the quasi-religious idea of {% wiki Mind_uploading|"mind uploads"|en %} making humans immortal.
 When challenged on the inherently dehumanizing nature of the idea, he repositions it (ironically) to the even more dehumanizing idea of forcing these immortal humans to follow his orders.

 When that idea is suggested as eliminating good qualities (an odd argument, and one that seems to ignore the dictatorial control), Korby again repositions to his *actual* plan of replacing human leaders with androids to seize control of society.